 Filed Under () by Estee on 19-11-2008

 The purpose of TAAProject began in order to support autistic individuals to advocate for themselves and to stand alongside them in order that they receive the accommodations they need in order to contribute to society as they are.
 Two major events occurred as a result of this project including two exhibitions, a major lecture series and a CBC documentary titled “Positively Autistic.”
-This website can be viewed at www.taaproject.com.
 It is a Canadian registered charity.

-In order to support and enrich the autistic community, Estée discusses how we must view autism as a way of being and a natural form of human difference.
-Estée continues to discuss this in her writing and her work on various boards and committees in Toronto including The Koffler Centre for the Arts, The Inclusion Committee (Itanu) of UJA, her son’s school, and several other committees.
-She continues to be a freelance curator of art, now focusing on building an “Outsider Art” collection in greater Toronto in order to exhibit and discuss the ways in which society has looked upon disability historically and investigate the issues confronting us today.
+In order to support and enrich the autistic community, Estée discusses how we must view autism as a way of being.
+Estée continues to discuss this in her writing and her work on various boards and committees.
+She is also a teacher at York University.
+Her past board memberships have included, The Koffler Centre for the Arts, The Inclusion Committee (Itanu) of UJA, and The Autism National Committee (AutCOM).

 Estée began her public speaking career when she noticed that autistic people were not being included in schools, places of employment, and most community programs.
 Digging deeper, she discovered that few, if any, autistic adults were included on autism or school, government or autism organization policy committees regarding autism education and supports.
 Knowing that her son was not the “misery,” “burden,” or “blight on society,” that certain “autism advocates” and media described autistic children to be, Estée launched into research and writing on disability rights and inclusion and spent time traveling across North America to meet autistic self-advocates and their families.

 A Brief History of The Autism Acceptance Project: